Colposcopy is an examination of

 to recommend treatment for CIN 2 or CIN 3.

-Treatment is usually performed under local anaesthetic as
+Treatment is usually performed in a hospital setting as

 an outpatient appointment.

 The frequency of follow-up appointments depends on the abnormality

 and whether or not you have had treatment.
 After treatment

 for CIN it is normal to require at least one follow-up appointment

 after treatment.
 If you have been discharged from the colposcopy